noPerfection/service/COMPETITOR.md

 > **Todo**
 >
 > Answer to the question can we use to save our time?
-> Is it compatible with SDS framework?
+> Is it compatible with noPerfection framework?
 If not then get some useful ideas.

 ### Migration hub
 Migrate from existing orchestration tools into Pulumi: